penguin64100/cv/index.md

 ## Employment and Volunteering

 ### **Mathematics Teacher** &#124; `Work` &#124; `Lycée Français Charles de Gaulle` &#124; `SEP 2023 - SEP 2025`
-Mathematics teacher at Lycée Français Charles de Gaulle.
-Sometimes substitute teacher in Physics and Chemistry when needed.
-Responsible for planning and delivering lessons as well as overseeing the practical laboratory sessions.
+Mathematics teacher at Lycée Français Charles de Gaulle, where I also teach Python and HTML as part of the computer science curriculum.
+Beyond classroom instruction, I actively contribute to the institution through participation in staff meetings, strategy planning sessions, and budget management discussions.

-Volunteered to guide enthusiastic senior students in preparing weekly physics experiments, which were presented during a special event held in honor of the visit of Nobel Laureate, Professor Gérard Mourou.
+**Highlight: Volunteered to guide enthusiastic senior students in preparing weekly physics experiments, which were presented during a special event held in honor of the visit of Nobel Laureate, Professor Gérard Mourou.**

 ### **Physics and Maths tutor** &#124; `Work` &#124; `TUTORS AND COACHES LTD` &#124; `OCT 2019 - JUL 2023`